ebryerwork/icds_docs/docs/running-jobs/cli/slurm.md

  - Provide a framework for starting, executing, and monitoring work on the set of allocated compute resources
  - Arbitrate contention for resources by managing a queue of pending work

-!!! warning
+!!! warning "Be kind to the submit nodes"
+    Submit nodes provide vital access to the cluster.
 Do not perform computationally intensive tasks on submit nodes.
-Submit a resource request via Slurm for computational resources so your computational task can be performed on a compute node.
+    For interactive work, request an [Interactive Job](interactive-jobs.md) first.

 ## Slurm Resource Directives